How An Abortion Provider Juggles Work & Family

 Advertisement

-7:15 a.m. — The morning starts with checking in patients, managing any staffing or scheduling issues, providing counseling, and assisting the doctor once he or she comes in.
+7:15 a.m. — The morning starts with checking in patients, managing any staffing or scheduling issues, providing counselling, and assisting the doctor once he or she comes in.

 1:00 p.m. — At this point in the day, all of our patients have been cared for, and I turn my attention to administrative tasks: quality assurance, payroll, ordering supplies, notifying patients of their results, and more.
 It takes a lot of work to keep an independent abortion clinic running, and we’re committed to doing it well.